fullstackedorg/workspace/README.md

 see flags and requirements in the [docs](https://fullstacked.org/docs/commands)

 ## Motivation
-As many web developer, I have changed my toolset more too often.
+As many web developer, I have changed my toolset way too often.
 We wasted so much time on configs and figuring out how to deploy web apps.
 FullStacked aims to skip all the configuration phases to instead, start developing as quickly as possible!